knact/knact/deploy-kit/README.md

 The schema is defined at `io.knact.guard.Entity.Target`

 Changes can be made to the `targets.json` file while the server is running.
-The server will listen for file changes and reload them when required; errors will be logged but are otherwise harmless.
+The server will listen for file changes and reload them when required; any syntax error in the `targets.json` file will be logged but are otherwise harmless; the server will use the last know good configuration(empty if there are no know working last configuration)